chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 ## System Architecture

-MoodFlix consists of several connected components.
+MoodFlix consists of the following main components:

 ### Frontend

-**React.js** provides the user interface and communicates with the Django backend through API requests.
+**React.js** provides the user interface and communicates with the backend through API requests.

-The frontend includes interfaces for:

-- Registration and login
-- Home/dashboard
-- Movie browsing
-- Movie searching
-- Mood selection
-- Mood recommendations
-- Movie Details
-- Similar movie recommendations
-- Ratings
-- User profile management
-- Administration functionality

 ### Backend

-**Django** provides the backend application and API endpoints used by the frontend.
+**Django** provides the backend application and API endpoints.

-The backend connects the:

-- React frontend
-- MySQL database
-- Recommendation engine
-- MovieLens data
-- TMDb API

 ### Database

-**MySQL** is used as the main relational database technology.

-The database stores application information including:

-- Movies
-- Ratings
-- Tags
-- Movie-tag relationships
-- Mood-to-Genre mappings
-- Mood history
-- Movie links
-- Recommendation information
-- User and application-related data

-For cloud integration and testing, a copy of the project MySQL database has been migrated to **Amazon RDS MySQL**.
+**MySQL** stores movie information, ratings, tags, mood mappings, movie links, and application data.

 ### Recommendation Engine

-The mood-aware recommendation engine is developed using:

-- Python
-- Pandas
-- NumPy
-- Scikit-learn

-The engine performs recommendation calculations using:

-- TF-IDF
-- Cosine Similarity
-- Genre relevance
-- Reliable rating
-- Popularity
-- Recency
+The recommendation engine uses **Python, Pandas, NumPy, and Scikit-learn** to generate mood-aware movie recommendations.

 ### External Movie Service
 The **TMDb API** provides additional movie metadata and poster images.

-MovieLens link information is used to connect MovieLens movies with external movie identifiers.

 ### Cloud Platform
 **Amazon Web Services (AWS)** is used for cloud integration and deployment testing.

-The current AWS implementation includes:

-- Amazon EC2
-- Amazon RDS MySQL
-- EC2-to-RDS database connectivity
-- Cloud-based Django environment
-- Cloud-based recommendation-engine testing

-The remaining cloud work includes complete frontend deployment and full end-to-end system deployment.
+The Django backend and recommendation-engine environment have been successfully tested on **Amazon EC2** with the project database hosted on **Amazon RDS MySQL**.

+Full end-to-end cloud deployment is still in progress.

 ---